el-moudni-hicham/q-learning-algorithm-java/README.md

 ### Methods Explecation :

-`chooseAction(double eps)` : This method selects the next action for the agent to take.
+`chooseAction(double eps)` : This method selects the next action for the QClass to take.
 It takes a double argument that represents the exploration rate, and returns an integer that represents the index of the action in the actions array.
 It first generates a random number using the Random class, and checks if the random number is less than the exploration rate.
 If it is, it selects a random action.
 Otherwise,